rafael-santiago/kryptos/doc/BUILD.md

 [Back](#contents)

-### Clang is exiting due some fault and not properly compiling libkryptos tests on MINIX
+### Clang is exiting due to some fault and not properly compiling libkryptos tests on MINIX

 If it is happening with you try to compile ``libkryptos`` with the following option: